pythonadventurer/bgo/notes/html-notes.md

 ## `<button>`
 Both input and button elements are ``inline elements``, which don't appear on new lines.

-For `submit` bttons, Add the type attribute with the value `submit` to the button to make it clear that it is a submit button.
+For `submit` bttons, add the type attribute with the value `submit` to the button to make it clear that it is a submit button.

 Example:
 ```html